 She could only stare at Spade as the words sank in.
 She thought of Lily.
 Then of Jill.
-With the yawning chasm of death opening up at her feet, suddenly she realized there was still one thing she could do, and clung to that, until it calmed her.
+No, she thought, she wouldn’t give him his fix.
+With the yawning chasm of death opening up at her feet, she clung to the one thing she could do, until it calmed her.

 “What do you see when you look in a mirror?” she asked the Fair Lord.

-This wasn’t the reaction Spade wanted or was used to.
-Stars exploded behind her eyes as he backhanded her across the face with the keys.
+This wasn’t a reaction Spade was used to.
+Stars exploded behind Rose’s eyes as he backhanded her across the face with the keys.
 A hard kick to her stomach stole her breath.
 Spade landed another one for good measure.
 Rose felt something stab, then swell, and clutched at her ribs with a painful cry.
 Rough hands hoisted her upright again and more pain followed in the movement.

 Rose clutched her coin in one hand and didn’t look up, stillness replaced by quivering pain.
 She could barely breathe.
 Something in her left side protested.
 Spade reached up and turned her head so she could see his smile again.